Optimal regularity at the free boundary for the infinity obstacle problem: The variational --obstacle problem and characterizations of the limit

 Let $\Omega \subset \mathbb{R}^d$ be a bounded smooth domain, $F$ a Lipschitz function on $\partial \Omega$ and $1< p <\infty$.
 Given an obstacle $\Psi \colon \overline{\Omega} \to \mathbb{R}$, with

 the $p$-degenerate obstacle problem for $\Psi$ refers to the minimization problem

 Here $W^{1,p}_F$ means the set of functions in $W^{1,p} (\Omega)$ with trace $F$ on $\partial \Omega$.

 Simple soft functional analysis arguments assure that \eqref{p.minimos} has a unique solution $u_p$.
 Let $z$ be a Lipschitz extension of $F$ such that $z\geq \Psi$ (for the proof of the existence of such $z$ see Proposition \ref{coimbra}).
-Since $z$ competes in the minimization problem \eqref{p.minimos} for every $p$, if $L$ denotes the Lipschitz norm of $z$, we have
+Since $z$ competes in the minimization problem \eqref{p.minimos} for every $p$, we have